-With spring just around the corner, we’re getting even closer to the time when the air conditioner puts in its first day of work, all in an effort to keep the house cool and comfortable.
+With summer just around the corner, we’re nearing your air conditioner’s first day of work, all in an effort to keep your house cool and comfortable.
 Like any seasonal change in Oregon, it seems like the first hot day arrives unexpectedly.
-When it does, we usually just turn on the central air without thinking anything of it.
+When it does, we usually just turn on the central air without thinking about it.
 Most of the time, it activates normally and gets to work.

 Important Things to Know Before Turning On Your AC for the First Time

 Here are the four most important things to check before flipping the switch on your thermostat from “heat” to “cool”.

 Air circulation is key for your heat pump to work properly, so spend some time checking over your outdoor unit.
 Be sure that it’s not filled with leaves or other debris.
 There may even be plants that have grown into the system in the fall.
 Any obstruction to airflow can put a strain on the compressor, shortening its overall lifespan, so be sure to clear away anything that’s blocking airflow before turning your system on.

 The refrigerant in your AC system is essential to its operation.
 If it leaks out during the off-season, your system can work all day long without producing any cold air.
 Before you turn on your system for the season, take some time to inspect coolant lines for cracks or holes, and check connections to make sure nothing is loose.

 They could have suffered damage from water damage, wildlife, pets, or human activities.
 Even the tiniest pinhole will allow refrigerant to leak off slowly.
 Any signs of damage will call for a visit from an HVAC company.